-Unscripted Documentaries are often shot in realtime without any rehearsal using everyday people and explore contemporary issues.
-Therefore it is highly unlikely that an author would be able to sell books rights that would result in the production of an unscripted film.
+Unscripted Documentaries are often shot in real-time without any rehearsal using everyday people and explore contemporary issues.
+Therefore it is highly unlikely that an author would be able to sell book rights that would result in the production of an unscripted documentary.

 Scripted Documentaries present a better opportunity and it is possible for books that comment on social and political issues might be of interest to a producer.
 This genre includes Mockumentaries and satirical reviews of modern life.

 The next major category is the TV or Cable channel series:

 Producers are always looking for new ideas, great stories, and strong characters to build a series around.
 If the pilot run for the series is successful the author might be asked to contribute further material for additional episodes.
 This can be an incredibly lucrative outcome for the Author if engaged to write further material for a multi-session program.

 Another category is the TV or Cable Miniseries.
 Having your book adapted into a miniseries would represent a major breakthrough for many an author.
 Dramatic works are particularly attractive to TV producers and based on the success of the first production further works could be optioned for subsequent development.